Ambon, Maluku: Religion

+The city also has a large Muslim population, accounting for 40.47% of residents based on 2022 data.
+In 2021, there were 168 mosques; one of the largest is the Al-Fatah Grand Mosque, while the oldest is the Ambon Jami Mosque, built in 1860.
+Ambon City is also the largest contributor of Hajj pilgrims in Maluku, with 245 pilgrims in 2014.
+The districts where Islam is the dominant religion are Sirimau and Ambon Bay.

+Ambon City also has other minority religious populations in very small numbers, namely Hinduism, Buddhism, and Confucianism.
+Although their numbers are small, these three religions receive government attention.
+In 2018, President Joko Widodo inaugurated the Hindu Center and Buddha Center in Ambon City.
+This was done to fulfill the Maluku Governor's wish for Maluku to become a laboratory for religious harmony in Indonesia.
+A well-known temple (pura) in the city is Pura Stana Giri Ciwa, while the famous Buddhist temple (wihara) is Wihara Swarna Giri Tirta.
+The city also has a very small number of Confucian followers, recorded as 7 individuals in the 2010 Indonesian Population Census.

 Economy

+A major part of Ambon City's economy is derived from government administration, defense, and compulsory social security.

 Economic growth rate of Ambon City in 2014 was 5.96%.
 Gross Domestic Regional Product in 2014 both at current market price and at constant market price was increasing gradually.
 The increase, if compared to 2013 GDRP at current market price equal to 12.76 percent and 5.96 percent for GDRP at constant market price.
 The GDRP at current market price in Ambon 2014 was equal to Rp.9.9 trillion, whereas for GDRP at constant 2010 market price, it was equal to Rp.7.77 trillion.

 In 2014, the gross domestic product per capita of Ambon based on current prices grew by 8.3 percent, while for the constant price in Ambon City grew by 1.7 percent.
 GDP per capita of Ambon City in 2014 is 25.16 Million (U $1,836.43).
 The poverty rate in the city of Ambon is 4.42% which is the smallest percentage of poverty in the province of Maluku.

 All twenty one economic sectors in 2014 saw positive growth for GDRP of Ambon.
 For GDRP at current market price, the highest contribution was provided by the electricity and gas Sector with 34.2 percent, while the lowest was human health and Social Work activities with 6.61 percent.

 Education

-The city has 17 higher education institutions.
-These are: